proofzero/rollupid/README.md

 This monorepo is managed by Yarn workspaces and nested workspaces.
 You can run `yarn` commands (i.e., `yarn dev`) to run all the platform services and dependencies together.
 Applications require more resources so it is recommended to run them individually.

+##### Running

+1. Install dependencies with `yarn`
+2. Setup local edges with `cd platform/edges && yarn db:execute`
+3. Run the platform with from the platfrom directory with `yarn dev`
+4. Run the apps with from the apps directory with `yarn start`

 ## Contributing

 We are happy to accept contributions of all sized.
 Feel free to submit a pull request.